Scott Moran · founder individual audit · Mar 13-25, 2026

 CEO time turning into meeting prep subsidy for the rest of the room.

-3. Transcript-To-Review Queue
+3. Transcript-To-Action Queue

 Convert calls into queued action, not better notes